melinagiagiozis/Swimming-Project-SCI/README.md

 ## Data Analysis

-To perform a comprehensive analysis of the extracted swimming parameters (as included in the publication [publication link]) run `Scripts/src/analysis/run_analysis.py`.
+To perform a comprehensive analysis of the extracted swimming parameters (as included in the publication) run `Scripts/src/analysis/run_analysis.py`.
 This script conducts statistical analyses, visualizes the data, and applies k-means clustering for pattern identification.
 Figures will be saved to `Figures` located in the pre-defined path (`Scripts/config.py`).

 ## Contact